moaki-git/Nullscape-Medal-Check/README.md

 • Self-explanatory, but here's the short of it this tool gives anyone a more strategic approach to Medal Selections in **NULLSCAPE**.
 Whether you're an over-thinker who plans every pick or someone still figuring out the game, this'll probably help you!

-• Eliminate and recall which Medal Curses you've already selected, so every choice you make going forward is an informed one.
+• Eliminate and recall which Medal Curses you've already selected, so every choice you make going forward is an well thought out one.!!!!!

 • Probably a very useless tool (this was made just for fun!)